The eCMR or electronic consignment note is an essential solution to further drive the digitization of road freight transport.

 The regulations for CMR and eCMR in Spain are alive and well and, as new needs are detected, new modifications to the original regulations are approved.

-This regulatory text stipulated the obligation to formalize a consignment note if the price of the transport exceeds 150 euros, with the aim of shielding the transport contract in an evidentiary manner.
-In this case, the bill of lading must include the following mandatory statements:
+This regulatory text stipulated the obligation to formalize a consignment note if the transport price exceeds 150 euros, with the aim of shielding the transport contract in an evidentiary manner.

 On May 22, 2023, an amendment to the Regulations of the Land Transport Management Law (ROTT) was published.